tumagonx/nwjs_docs_old/Protect-JavaScript-source-code-with-v8-snapshot.md

 The source code being compiled **cannot be too big**. `nwsnapshot` will report error when this happens.

 Experiments show that 3 copies of the jquery library will exceed this limit.
-If you feel this is too small for your application, consider split your code into 2 parts: compiled and plain source, or you can file an issue.
+If you feel this is too small for your application, consider split your code into 2 parts: compiled and plain source.
+If you have a real need against this limit, please file an issue and we'll find time to fix it.

 The compiled code runs **slower than normal JS**: ~30% performance according to v8bench.
 Normal JS source code will not be affected.
+Again, if you have a real need against this limit, please file an issue and we'll find time to fix it.

 The compiled code is **not cross-platform nor compatible between versions** of node-webkit.
 So you'll need to run `nwsnapshot` for each of the platforms when you package your application.